scristobal/know-it-all-bot/README.md

 # know-it-all-bot

+> **Warning**
+> This is a legacy project, it has been replaced by [Chatlize](https://github.com/scristobal/chatlyze)

 A Telegram bot that knows it all, powered by OpenAI's ChatGPT

-## Usage

-There is only one command `/ask <prompt>`

-## Limitations

-The bot has no memory of previous interactions/messages.
-So each interaction starts a blank new context.
-There is no feedback while the answer is generated, neither the answers are streamed.
+The bot retains memory of previous interactions/messages as uses it as context for the next interactions.
+However, there is a limit of 8k per request context.
+The bot will notify when the context is close to the limit.
+In that case `/reset` will clear the conversation history.

 ## Setup